grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Prior to v9.3, if you wanted to plot a red trendline for US and a blue one for EU in the same TimeSeries panel, you would likely have to split this into two queries:

-`SELECT Time, Value FROM metrics WHERE Time > ‘2022-10-20’ AND Region=’US’` `SELECT Time, Value FROM metrics WHERE Time > ‘2022-10-20’ AND Region=’EU’`
+`SELECT Time, Value FROM metrics WHERE Time > ‘2022-10-20’ AND Region=’US’`

+`SELECT Time, Value FROM metrics WHERE Time > ‘2022-10-20’ AND Region=’EU’`

 This also requires you to know ahead of time which regions actually exist in the metrics table.

-With the _Partition by values_ transformer, you can now issue a single query and split the results by unique (`enum`) values from one or more columns (`fields`) of your choosing.
+With the _Partition by values_ transformer, you can now issue a single query and split the results by unique values (possibly of the enum type) from one or more columns (`fields`) of your choosing.
 The following example uses `Region`.

 `SELECT Time, Region, Value FROM metrics WHERE Time > ‘2022-10-20’`